DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/editing.md

 ## Controlled State

-In the [controlled mode](controlled-and-uncontrolled-modes.md), specify the following `EditingState` plugin's property pairs to set a state value and handle its changes respectively:
+In the [controlled mode](controlled-and-uncontrolled-modes.md), specify the following `EditingState` plugin's property pairs to set a state value and handle its changes:

 - `editingRows` and `onEditingRowsChange` - the rows being edited
 - `addedRows` and `onAddedRowsChange` - the rows being added